Guideline: Minimum allocation of resources for higher degree by research candidates

-- Reasonable access to computing and relevant software facilities, including internet and e-mail, computer facilities for data analysis, printing and technical support, as required to complete the agreed program of research.
+- Reasonable access to computing and relevant software facilities, including internet and e-mail, computer facilities for data analysis, printing and technical support.

-- Reasonable provision of stationery, postage and receipt of mail; access to photocopying facilities and fax; and use of a telephone, as required to complete the agreed program of research.
+- Reasonable provision of stationery, postage and receipt of mail; access to photocopying facilities and use of a telephone.

-- Access to library facilities to undertake research.
+- Access to library facilities.

-Off campus and part-time students
+External and part-time students

 Research and skills development support

-- Funding available includes:
+- Resources available include:

-- Access to facilities at ANU or at another organisation, as required for the research project, and funding to enable that access, including essential training.
+- Funding for fieldwork necessary to complete the agreed course of study.
+Access to facilities at ANU or at another organisation, as required for the research project, including essential training.